Cycling over 200 miles, across 3 counties in 3 days

 - Bi-monthly Zoom meeting and monthly emails

-- Private Ride for Precious Lives Facebook group
+- Private RFPL Facebook group for all participants

-- Support from your community fundraiser to raise at least £1,200
+- Support from your local fundraiser to raise at least £1,200

-- Breakfast (porridge, pastries and bacon Sandwiches) at Little Harbour on Friday morning
+- Breakfast (porridge, pastries and bacon sandwiches) at Charlton Farm on Friday morning

 - Evening meal and entertainment at each hotel

-- 2 water stops each day you cycle with homemade cakes and hot/cold drinks
+- 2 water stops each day you cycle with homemade cakes and hot and cold drinks

 - Beautiful scenery

-- Fully supported crew that will check bikes every evening and provide first aid, mechanics and carry luggage for you all weekend
+- Full support crew with our chosen event provider that will check bikes every evening and provide first aid, mechanics and carry luggage for you all weekend

 - Bespoke Ride for Precious Lives cycling jersey

-- Finish line party at Charlton Farm for you, family and friends on the Sunday
+- Finish line party at Little Harbour for you, your family and your friends on the Sunday

-All other rooms are twin/triple share.
-If you would like to share a room with someone you know you can enter their name on the registration form when you apply.
-Otherwise we will allocate your room with another participant.
+All rooms are twin/triple share.
+If you would like to share a room with someone you know, you can enter their name on the registration form when you apply.
+If you don’t indicate your preferred buddy, we will allocate your room with another member of ‘Team Ride’

 The Ride for Precious Lives bespoke jersey is yours as a thank you for taking part in the challenge.
 You will receive this jersey as you register on the Thursday evening before the event.

-To keep you company whilst training and assist with your fundraising, we also have a CHSW cycling jersey available to buy, which is priced at £20.00.
+To keep you company whilst training and assist with your fundraising, we also have a CHSW cycling jersey available to buy, priced at £20.